achowyuk/glitch-is-skin/README.md

 - **Collision**: Navigating the swarm directly through the main silhouette for 2 seconds triggers an intense glow.
 - **Supernova Bloom**: During assembly or collision, the entire swarm and the main avatar emit an extreme, triple-layered pulsating aura of blue-white light.

-### 4. The Rupture (SW Button)
+### 4. Rupture and Reconstitution (SW Button)
 - **Explosion**: Pressing the joystick button triggers a violent, screen-filling rupture (alternating between "Sand Dissolve" and "Confetti Burst").
 - **Peak Glow**: At the height of the explosion, a blinding white flare occurs.
 - **Eased Rebirth**: Following the rupture, the particles reconstitute back to the center silhouette with a "slow-to-fast" motion, resetting the swarm logic.

 ### 5. Dynamic Dreamscape Backgrounds
 - **Rotation**: The background cycles through 40+ pixelated assets, changing with every new joystick adjustment.
-- **Skin-to-Black**: Using a custom heuristic, any "human skin" detected in the background images is forcibly turned to jet black, creating voids within the environment.
+- **Skin-to-JetBlack**: Using a custom heuristic, any "human skin" detected in the background images is forcibly turned to jet black, creating voids within the environment.
 - **Atmosphere**: The edges of the screen feature a constant dreamy blue haze and "sparkle" dots.

 ## Hardware